ids/cluster-builder/README_CoreOS.md

     bash cluster-control ids/core-1 start

 This should allow Terraform to finish provisioning the nodes.
+It can take awhile... but if you watch the Terraform "Apply" log, you will see the progress as the nodes have CoreOS installed and come online.

+> It can take 30 minutes or more for a 10 node cluster.

 #### Access the Tectonic Cluster